j6turner/newspaper/README.md

 Usage
 -----

 First, download the project to the desktop.
+Name the project folder "newspaper."
 Open a terminal window and change the directory by entering `$ cd Desktop/newspaper`.
 To run the app, start up a local Web server.